-- (ii) A taxpayer that has Washington apportionable receipts must keep, and provide upon request from the department, all suitable books and records that are necessary to demonstrate that the attribution method used fairly apportions the taxpayer's apportionable receipts. - (d) Except as otherwise provided in this rule, the taxpayer must use the same attribution method for all apportionable receipts in a tax year from the same service.
+- (ii) A taxpayer that has Washington apportionable receipts must keep, and provide upon request from the department, all suitable books and records that are necessary to demonstrate that the attribution method used fairly apportions, and does not distort, the taxpayer's apportionable receipts. - (d) Except as otherwise provided in this rule, the taxpayer must use the same attribution method for all apportionable receipts in a tax year from the same service.